michalsn/codeigniter-signed-url/docs/configuration.md

 This setting allows us to set algorithm that will be used during signing the URLs.

+By default, this is set to `sha1`.

+!!! note

+    If you're not sure what you're doing please stay with the default option.

 You can see the list of all available options when running command:

     php spark signedurl:algorithms